zephyr-data-specs/GMNS/Specification/TOD.md

 | l_barrier      | TEXT         | Optional   |    |
 | width          | DOUBLE       | Optional   |    |
 | notes          | TEXT         | Optional   |     |

+Ad hoc fields may also be added to any of these tables.